-Wondering what RevoScaleR offers that R doesn't?
+Wondering what the RevoScaleR package offers?
 See these tutorials:

-This R Server tutorial demonstrates how you can write R code once and deploy anywhere, using RevoScaleR data sources and remote compute contexts.
+These R Server tutorials demonstrate how you can write R code once and deploy anywhere, using RevoScaleR data sources and remote compute contexts.

 Learn how to use the new algorithms in the MicrosoftML package for advanced modeling and scalable data transformations, optimized for multiple compute contexts.

 The Microsoft Data Science Team has provided solution templates that can be used to jump-start solutions for common scenarios.
 All T-SQL and R code is provided, along with instructions on how to train and deploy a model for scoring using SQL Server stored procedures.

 For more information, see Machine Learning Templates with SQL Server 2016 R Services.